clemensv/real-time-sources/gtfs/gtfs_rt_producer/gtfs_rt_producer_kafka_producer/README.md

 ### GeneralTransitFeedStaticEventDispatcher

-`GeneralTransitFeedStaticEventDispatcher` handles events for the GeneralTransitFeed.Static message group.
+`GeneralTransitFeedStaticEventDispatcher` handles events for the GeneralTransitFeedStatic message group.

 #### Methods: